Navigating Range Disadvantage as the 3-Bettor

 Intuitively, most of us know that flops below Ten-high help the defender, not the aggressor.
 Since they passed up on the chance to 4-bet us preflop, big card flops will be good for us, and medium flops—which our 3-betting range won’t contain much of—will be bad for us.

 Aggregate Flop Reports are an excellent tool for viewing EV on flops classified by various factors, such as suitedness, connectedness or in this case high card.
 In this example, I’ve sorted the flops based on BB’s EV from low to high.
-It’s clear that King-high flops are the best for our range, whereas Five to Nine-high flops are the worst.
+It’s clear that King-high flops are the best for our range, whereas 5-to-9-high flops are the worst.

 They have 3 sets at a higher frequency, middling pocket pairs 77–66, and the suited connectors like 87s picked up pair and draw equity; they even flopped a straight with 76s much more often than us.